CauaOdM/Feedback-Sentiment-Analyzer/README.md

 # 🎯 Feedback Sentiment Analyzer

+> **⚠️ IMPORTANT:** This README was generated with the assistance of **GitHub Copilot**, a generative AI tool, to provide comprehensive and professional documentation.

 > **A full-stack customer feedback management system powered by AI for intelligent sentiment analysis**

 **Author:** [Cauã Sarraf](https://github.com/CauaOdM)